sustainable home

 Close up of a mattress.

 Mattresses can be one of the most chemical-laden products in your home.
-Traditional mattresses often contain VOCs and other toxic chemicals such as flame retardants.
-Since we spend so much of our lives sleeping, I think it is a worthwhile investment to prioritize the purchase of a non-toxic mattress.
+Traditional mattresses often contain a plethora of toxic chemicals, such as flame retardants.

-PVC/ vinylsource of phthalates, which can damage developing reproductive systems; can emit VOCsWaterproof with mattress cover made of polyurethane laminate (PUL) or polyethylene.
+PVC / VinylSource of phthalates, which can damage developing reproductive systems; can emit VOCsWaterproof with a mattress cover made of polyurethane laminate (PUL) or polyethylene

 Polyurethane foamPetroleum-based, emits harmful VOCs100% GOLS certified natural latex foam; if latex isn’t an option, choose low-VOC certified polyurethane